 Katie Ouellette – Women’s/Men’s Racing Team, Intermediates & Sculling

-Katie has been rowing for 14 years starting as a novice at Farmington High School where, as a senior, she was a girls team captain.
+Katie has been rowing for 15 years starting as a novice at Farmington High School where, as a senior, she was a girls team captain.
 She went on to row at Mount Holyoke College and was a 2 time recipient of the Holly Metcalf Team Award, awarded to a team member dedicated to the pursuit of excellence in rowing.
 She was also named a Collegiate Rowing Coaches Association National Scholar Athlete in 2007.
 Katie continues to row competitively as part of the FVRA racing team.
 She won a silver medal in the 2016 Masters Nationals in the Mixed A 2x event.
 She is a certified USRowing Level 2 Performance Coach.
 Her primary coaching focus is in sculling but she also works extensively with the racing teams.
+She has also coached at Craftsbury Sculling Center in Craftsbury, VT.
 Katie believes in the “holistic” approach to coaching – taking into account both mental and physical aspects of the sport.
 She is a graphic and web designer in real life, has recently taken up bee and chicken keeping.

 Sarah Center-Gray – Intermediates & Sculling